mohammadfahimtajwar/Menusection/README.md

 The API has five functionalities: add, all, search, delete and edit.
 Initially, the API is equipped with a pre-created, built-in empty two-column table database to store the menu.

-The database is a table with two columns, ID and Name, corresponding to the IDs and names of the menu items.
+The two columns are ID and Name, corresponding to the IDs and names of the menu items.

 Any new item is directly added into the table by visiting "http://localhost:3000/add/item_id/item_name".
 For example, "http://localhost:3000/add/1/chicken" adds a menu item with ID = 1 and Name = "chicken".